Your Bathroom Essentials, Organized for Comfort.

 9. Keep Trash From Taking Over

-The tiniest clutter has a way of growing into something large and oppressive.
-The bin overflows, the discarded cotton rounds pile up, the makeup wipes multiply like the tide.
-A wastebasket, simple and efficient, with extra liners close at hand, will be your quiet sentinel.
-Every time you empty it, you create space, not just in your bathroom, but in your mind.
-Little habits, like the small acts of care, accumulate into something larger: a sense of order, a sense of peace.
-As you toss away the unnecessary, you make room for the calm that can only come when we let go of the things that no longer serve us.
+The smallest clutter has a way of growing into something heavy and overwhelming.
+The bin overflows, cotton rounds pile up, and makeup wipes multiply like the tide.
+A wastebasket with extra liners close at hand keeps things easy to manage.
+Each time you empty it, you create space, not just in your bathroom, but in your mind.
+Small habits build into something larger: a sense of order, a sense of peace.
+As you clear away the unnecessary, you make room for the calm that comes from letting go of what no longer serves you.

 10. Make It Work for Everyone: Set Things Up by Height